SomeshwarPathak/MVCBackEnd_ContactApplication/README.md

 # MVCBackEnd_ContactApplication
-I Design this contact application using MVC framework with repository designing pattern I create Services and reuests to perform operations
+I Design this contact application using MVC framework with repository designing pattern created Services and reuests to perform operations to read data and display result to front end